linksonice/tribal-tasks/README.md

+This README covers tasks 2 and 3, the CloudFormation task, and the ECR repo and local build tasks respectively.

 # task 2

-This README covers task 2, the CloudFormation task.

 The basic method is this: